 - Put your camera in aperture priority mode and change your aperture to f/16.
 Using a tripod, take a photo of a sunrise or a sunset.
-Review the images metadata.
+Review the metadata of the image.
 I shoot with a Nikon and I have my camera set to display this information when I press the multifunction arrow keys.
 If you are not sure how to do this, look in your user manual.

 - Select manual mode and dial in those settings.

 - Take another shot with the exact settings.
 The image should look almost identical.

 - Now, experiment.
 Change just one setting to get a different look.
 Let’s increase your shutter speed, allowing less light to come in.
 This will make the sky look darker and bring out the colors of the sunrise or sunset.

 - To increase light coming in, making the image look brighter, lower your shutter speed.